isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 If you use a single compiler, you can use full C++ in interfaces.
-That may require recompilation after an upgrade to a new compiler version.
+That might require recompilation after an upgrade to a new compiler version.

 ##### Enforcement